honzasp/dort/README.md

 The generated documentation will be stored in `.ldoc/`.
 We do not publish the documentation on a public website because `dort` is not quite ready for this yet.

+## Samples

+Example Lua scripts that render images are stored in the `samples/` directory.
+Do not be deceived into opening `examples/`!
+It contains various files that have been used during development and that were convenient to store in git.

+Some historical images documenting the progress of development can be found in `images/`.